The must-have asset protection tool for any real estate investor.

 Form a Land Trust With Anderson

-Besides the obvious protection and privacy benefits of a land trust, real estate investors also avoid the threat of violating their due-on-sale clause in their mortgage.
-This clause, which is a part of most mortgages, gives lenders the option to demand full payment of a loan balance when the ownership of the financed property is transferred without the lender’s prior consent.
+Besides their asset protection and privacy benefits, land trusts also help real estate investors avoid the threat of violating the “due-on-sale” clause in their mortgages.
+This clause, included within most mortgages, gives lenders the option to demand full payment of a loan balance when the financed property ownership transfers without the lender’s prior consent.

 Experience You Can Trust

-Anderson Advisors, under the leadership of real estate investor and expert Clint Coons, has set a precedent for the use of land trusts to provide privacy and protection for real estate investors.
-Anderson further perfected this by using land trusts in conjunction with LLCs to provide unparalleled asset protection for real estate investors large and small.
+Anderson Advisors, under the leadership of real estate investor and real estate law expert Clint Coons, has set a precedent for the use of land trusts to provide privacy and protection for real estate investors.
+Anderson further perfected this approach by using land trusts in conjunction with LLCs to provide unparalleled asset protection for real estate investors, both large and small.